M-o-a-T/moat-kv/docs/source/command_line.rst

    The type data to set.

-.. program:: distkv client type match
+.. program:: moat.kv client type match

-Read, set or delete type matches, i.e. which part of your DistKV tree is constricted by which type.
+Read, set or delete type matches, i.e. which part of your MoaT-KV tree is constricted by which type.

 .. option:: -t, type <name>